dimarkov/pybefit/README.md

 TODO:
-1. Add examples of experimental environments
+1. Build initial documentation with sphinx.
-2. Add examples of response and perceptual models
+2. Add examples of response and perceptual models.
-3. Update the license file

-CHANGELOG:
-Changes since the last version
+3. Define tests for various environments, behavioral models, and inference procedures.